 6. Removal of Tree Stumps

 To ensure the safety of navigation, the removal of the tree stumps and charting up the Volta Lake continue to be a top priority for the Ghana Maritime Authority.
-In furtherance of this objective, the Authority contracted the Kete-Krachi Timber Recovery Limited to remove tree stumps in fairways on the Lake.
+In furtherance of this objective, the authority contracted Kete-Krachi Timber Recovery Limited to remove tree stumps in fairways on the lake.

 7. Casualty Investigation